pradpasu/Bitcoin-Miner-Actor-Model/README.md

 <i>
 Note: The system is capable of mining coins with more leading zeroes, but since this doesn't execute in a realistic timeframe, the maximum is denoted as 8.</i>

+### Largest number of working machines the code was run with: 2
+Since the Client-Server architecture was developed in a one-to-one relationship, the maximum machines involved are 2.